pjithorpe/hotelbookings-api/README.md

 ## hotelbookings-api

+.Net Core Web API for interacting with an Azure hosted hotel bookings database.

 # Hotels
 * GET api/hotels - Lists all hotels
 * GET api/hotels?name=\[NAME\] - Gets all hotels with name of \[NAME\]